 Short Programs courses are typically offered only in the summer months: June, July, and August, and occasionally other times of the year.
 Courses are almost always offered once per year.
 Check our Courses page for more information.

-All Short Programs courses are held on the MIT campus in Cambridge, Massachusetts unless otherwise specified in the course description.
+In-person Short Programs courses are held on the MIT campus in Cambridge, Massachusetts unless otherwise specified in the course description.
+Courses in the live virtual format are held online in real-time (not prerecorded).
+See the individual course pages for location information.

 More than 1,200 professionals with diverse personal, business, and academic backgrounds from the U.S. and around the world attend each year.
 They include scientists, engineers, technicians, managers, consultants, and others, and they come from industry, government, military, and academia.